Double Dutch (jump rope): Technique

 Playing Double Dutch involves at least three people: one or more jumping, and two turning the 3.5 m ropes (according to the American standard).
-A jumper usually performs tricks that may involve gymnastics or breakdance, also called breaking or b-boying/b-girling, and may also incorporate fancy foot movements.
+A jumper usually performs tricks that may involve gymnastics or breakdance and may also incorporate fancy foot movements.
 Based on the "WJRF Judging Handbook" 2019 edition, some of the key elements of Double Dutch include multiples, power, gymnastics, turner involvement, releases, switches and footwork.

 Competitive play

 Legends Of National Double League gather at the Lincoln Center.

 The National Double Dutch League (NDDL) holds yearly camps and a Holiday Classic, in which teams from all over the world compete.
 NDDL was founded in the 1970's by David A. Walker, who had been a police sergeant in Harlem.

 NDDL has been holding its annual Holiday Classic Official Double Dutch Sport & Fusion Freestyle Competition since 1992.
 The 30th Anniversary Holiday Classic was held in Harlem's Apollo Theater in December 2021.

 Double Dutch is also an integral part of jump rope tournaments in the US, as well as the AAU Junior Olympic Games and the World Jump Rope Federation's worldwide annual competitions.

 The World Jump Rope Championships were held in July, 2012, at George Washington University, in Washington D.C.

 Double Dutch competitions are categorized as compulsory, freestyle, and speed rope.